 The bearings are really bad here and I suggest replacing them with Zealous asap.

-That concludes my suggestions for the best longboards for beginners, however I may expand the sugestion list further at a later date.
+That concludes my suggestions for the best longboard for beginners, however I may expand the suggestion list further at a later date.
 I hope you know have some basic knowledge about longboards which will help you with your first steps in this hobby.
 Check out our other articles and don‘t hesitate to contact us or leave a comment if you have any questions.
+Also, if you need some advice regarding other longboarding gear head to our gear guide here.

 Hi there!
 I'm a huge enthusiast of various board sports and been longboarding for 4